 Avoid taking photos and videos of the people on the beaches.
 Let people enjoy their privacy.
 It’s completely fine if you are clicking pictures of your near and dear ones but not strangers.

-It’s a crime clicking picture of strangers without asking them.
+It’s a crime clicking pictures of strangers without even asking them.
 If you are a photographer and want to showcase the vibes of the beach through your camera then try Arial angle or even Landscape where people were not seen but can depict the presence of someone.

 Zoom-in and close up’s – A big NO.

 11. Avoid going out in the afternoon in Goa

 Avoid going out during the afternoon and especially if you would like to do a long walk.
 The afternoon remains quite hot and the evening would be the best time to go on a long walk.

 Mapusa/Mapsa is a major town in Goa.
 If you sat on any bus, for e.x.- Anjuna, Mandrem, etc. firstly it will go to Mapusa and then you have to interchange from there to reach your destination.
 The towns like Mapusa, capital city Panjim are more commercialized with locals as compared to foreign tourists.